venugoapalreddy/biztalk-docs/biztalk/technical-guides/apply-iis-configuration-settings.md

 manager: "anneta"
 ---
 # Apply IIS Configuration Settings
 By default the SOAP, HTTP, and HTTP-based WCF adapters (and .NET in general) open only two concurrent HTTP connections from each BizTalk host instance to any specific destination server.
-For example, if you have a SOAP send port sending messages to **http://www.contoso.com/SomeWebService.asmx**, then by default each host instance running on each [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] will open only two concurrent HTTP connections to  **www.contoso.com**, no matter how many messages need to be sent.
+For example, if you have a SOAP send port sending messages to <strong>http://www.contoso.com/SomeWebService.asmx</strong>, then by default each host instance running on each [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] will open only two concurrent HTTP connections to  <strong>www.contoso.com</strong>, no matter how many messages need to be sent.

  This setting conforms to the IETF RFC for the HTTP 1.1 specification, and although it is suitable for user scenarios, it is not optimized for high throughput server to server communications.
-The default setting effectively throttles outbound SOAP and HTTP calls to each destination server to two concurrent sends from each [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] host instance.
+The default setting effectively throttles outbound SOAP and HTTP calls to each destination server to two concurrent sends from each [!INCLUDE [btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] host instance.

 ## Configure ASP.NET MaxConcurrentRequests for IIS 7.0 Integrated mode
  When ASP.NET 2.0 is hosted on IIS 7.0 in Integrated Mode, the use of threads is handled differently than on IIS 6.0 or on IIS 7.0 in Classic Mode.
 When ASP.NET 2.0 is hosted on IIS 7.0 in Integrated mode, ASP.NET 2.0 restricts the number of concurrently executing requests instead of the number of threads concurrently executing requests.
 For synchronous scenarios, this will indirectly limit the number of threads because the number of requests will be the same as the number of threads.
 But for asynchronous scenarios, the number of requests and threads will likely be very different because you could have far more requests than threads.
 When you run ASP.NET 2.0 on IIS 7.0 in integrated mode, the minFreeThreads and minLocalRequestFreeThreads of the “httpRuntime” element in the machine.config are ignored.
 For IIS 7.0 Integrated mode, a DWORD named MaxConcurrentRequestsPerCPU within HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\ASP.NET\2.0.50727.0 determines the number of concurrent requests per CPU.
 By default, the registry key does not exist and the number of requests per CPU is limited to 12. .NET Framework 3.5 SP1 includes an update to the v2.0 binaries that supports configuring IIS application pools via the aspnet.config file.
 This configuration applies to integrated mode only (Classic/ISAPI mode ignores these settings).The new aspnet.config config section with default values is listed below: